EUDAT-Training/B2SHARE-Training/05_Create_new_record.md

 ```

 An EPIC persistent identifier and DOI (`ePIC_PID` and `DOI` fields) have been automatically generated and added to the metadata.
 The `owners` field array contains the internal user IDs.

+A published record will always have a draft record equivalent.
+If you ever want to change any of the records metadata, then the draft record can be immediately used for this process.

 ### Check and display your results
 Once the deposit process is completed, the results can be checked by requesting the record data using the new record ID.
 Follow the [record retrieval guide](01_Retrieve_existing_record.md) for an extensive description on how to do this.